2fd/jspm-bower-endpoint/README.md

-> This project is not maintained and will be removed from XXX on January 1
+> This project is not maintained and will be removed from NPM on January 1

 # JSPM Bower Endpoint
 [![License](https://img.shields.io/npm/l/jspm-bower-endpoint.svg?style=flat-square)](https://github.com/2fd/jspm-bower-endpoint/blob/master/LICENSE)